🎁 Surprise Discount: Enjoy 90% Off Your Subscription!

 };

-navigator.plugins can figure out the list of plugins present in the browser.
-Normal browsers will install some plug-ins by default such as: Chrome PDF viewer or Google Native Client, etc., but in the headless mode generally will not have any plug-ins.
-So you can determine whether it is a headless browser by checking the plug-ins list.
+navigator.plugins can be used to check the list of plugins present in the browser.
+By default, browsers install some plugins like Chrome PDF viewer or Google Native Client, but in headless mode, there are usually no plugins.
+Therefore, we can determine if it is a headlesschrome by checking if the plugin list is empty.

 const pluginInstalled = () => {